unirakun/k-redux-router/README.md

 // the current route
 decoratedSelectors.getCurrentRoute(state)

-// is the route found ?
-(404 or not)
+// is the route found?
+(404 or not) decoratedSelectors.isFound(state)
-decoratedSelectors.isFound(state)

 // get query and path params